 What’s it: Disposable income is the money you have left after paying taxes.
-You can use it for savings or buy goods and services.
+You can use it for savings or to buy goods and services.

 Disposable income is essential to describe household purchasing power.
 When it increases, we expect households to increase spending.
 Increased spending stimulates businesses to increase production and recruit workers.
 As a result, the economy is growing, the unemployment rate is falling, and the outlook for household income is improving.

-From OECD data, the United States ranks first in the country with the highest disposable income per capita in 2018 with $53,123.
-There are Luxembourg ($47,139) and Switzerland ($41,561) in second and third place.
+OECD data shows that the United States had the highest disposable income per capita in 2018, with $53,123.
+Luxembourg ($47,139) and Switzerland ($41,561) were second and third.

 Calculate disposable income